Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 After running the commands to delete the policy cache, wait 10-15 seconds for the changes to take effect, and then run the following commands to verify the changes:
 - `Start-AIPScannerDiagnostics`: confirm there are no errors in the configuration
-- `Get-AIPScannerContentScanJob`: confirm parent settings (there are only a few of them)
+- `Get-AIPScannerContentScanJob`: confirm parent settings for the scanner repository (there are only three of them)
-- `Get-AIPScannerRepository`: confirm the child, i.e. inherited, settings
+- `Get-AIPScannerRepository`: confirm all the explicit settings or the inherited settings from the content scan job

 #### Troubleshooting Scan Jobs
-When troubleshooting small scan jobs, use the `-Reset` switch in `Start-AIPScan` to reset the scanner cache so that the scanner initiates a full scan of all files even if they have been scanned before and the Azure Information Protection policy has not changed.
+When troubleshooting small scan jobs, `Start-AIPScan` with the `-Reset` to reset the scanner cache so that the scanner initiates a full scan of all files, even if they have been scanned before and the Azure Information Protection policy has not changed.

 ##### Scan Job Detailed Reports
 Each scan job provides a detailed report, in .csv format, of labeling activities.
 When troubleshooting the result of scan jobs, use `Set-AIPScannerConfiguration -ReportLevel Debug` to enable detailed logging for all scanned files.
 See [Set-AIPScannerConfiguration](https://learn.microsoft.com/en-us/powershell/module/azureinformationprotection/set-aipscannerconfiguration?view=azureipps#-reportlevel) for more detail on this option.

 If the report is not available, then toggle the `-ReportLevel` option, for example from to `Info` to `Debug` and run the scan job again; then toggle it back.